Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Napping

 Children are provided a rest/nap time if they spend more than four hours in care here at the center.
 Each child will have his/her own cot or crib.
-The center will provide sheets and blankets which will be laundered weekly and when visibly soiled.
+The center will provide sheets and blankets which will be laundered regularly and when visibly soiled.
 Cribs will be cleaned weekly or before use by another child.
 Infants, unless ordered by a physician, are placed on their backs to sleep and may assume any sleep position when they can do so themselves.

 Outdoor Play